google/highway/README.md

     (simpler, but requires/only uses the instruction set enabled by compiler flags)

-We have prepared several tutorial-like examples in hwy/examples:
+We have prepared several tutorial-like examples in hwy/examples; see the README.md there for more information.

+Basics:

+-   sum_array_advanced.cc: 4x unrolling and remainder handling.
+-   dot_product_unroll.cc: similar to sum_array_advanced, plus reduction.
+-   matrix_transpose_scatter_gather: shows/compares Scatter and Gather.

+Infrastructure:

 -   benchmark.cc: dot product with remainder-free loops and benchmarking.
--   ctf_aes.cc: capture the flag, brute-force AES solver.
-Also shows masks.
--   dot_product_unroll.cc: 4x unrolling and remainder handling.
--   masks_and_logic.cc: visualizes masks/comparisons with ASCII art.
--   matrix_transpose_scatter_gather: shows/compares Scatter and Gather.
 -   profiler_example: shows how to use the our built-in profiler for measuring the time cost of annotated zones.
 -   skeleton*: a complete example of a module with runtime dispatch.

--   sum_array_advanced.cc: similar to dot_product_unroll.
+Challenges:

+-   masks_and_logic.cc: visualizes masks/comparisons with ASCII art.
+-   ctf_aes.cc: capture the flag, brute-force AES password guessing.

 We observe that Highway is referenced in the following open source projects, found via sourcegraph.com.
 Most are GitHub repositories.
 If you would like to